pschami/ticketing-service-paqx-parent-sample/README.md

 # ticketing-service-paqx-parent-sample

 ## Description
-This repository demonstrates integration of ServiceNow REST APIs into Project Symphony.
+This repository demonstrates an integration of ServiceNow REST APIs into Project Symphony.
 It requires internet or VPN access to a ServiceNow system.
 ## Documentation
 You can find additional documentation for Project Symphony at [dellemc-symphony.readthedocs.io](https://dellemc-symphony.readthedocs.io).
 ## Before you begin
-Create a ticket-servicenow/config.properties file with the following content:
+Create a *ticket-servicenow/config.properties* file with the following content:
 ```
 servicenow.instance=YOURINSTANCENAME.service-now.com
 servicenow.username=YOURUSERNAME
 servicenow.password=YOURPASSWORD
 ```
 ## Building
-Run the following commands to compile the code and create a Docker image:
+Run the following command to compile the code and create a Docker image:

 ```
 mvn install